Syed Rashid Ahmed Jaunpuri: Travels and life in solitude

 Jaunpuri traveled widely in North India.
 A book by one of his disciples states that he met 445 spiritual individuals over his travels.
 He lived for a while inside the Sundarbans forest, seeking solitude.

 Death

-On 2 September 2001 was hospitalized for a pain in his chest.
+On 2 September 2001, he was hospitalized for a pain in his chest.
 His condition improved briefly before deteriorating again two days later.
-He was taken to the National Institute of Cardiovascular Diseases (Suhrawardy Hospital) where he died at 11 am on 5 September.
+He was taken to the National Institute of Cardiovascular Diseases (Suhrawardy Hospital), where he died at 11 am on 5 September.
 According to his disciples, he was nearly 113 years old when he died.

 Tomb

-Jaunpuri was buried in a graveyard adjacent to the Baitur Rahim masjid in Dhaka.
+Jaunpuri was buried in a graveyard adjacent to the Baitur Rahim Masjid in Dhaka.
 Later, the 120 ft tall minaret of the mosque was built over his grave.

 Works

 Jaunpuri was the author of four books on topics such as Islam, Sufism, religion, and Islamic philosophy.
 M Harunur Rashid, who was a devotee of Jaunpuri, wrote a number of works based on his philosophy and vision.